ciprian-stingu/WD7-ZipToCws/README.md

     dotnet build -c Release WD7+ZipToCws.sln

 ## INFO
 Is a .net core 3.1 application using CoreCompat.System.Drawing library.
 Can be compiled & run on Linux & Windows.
+On linux you will need libgdiplus mono library.